LLaMA in R with Keras and TensorFlow

 token that we requested be added when we loaded the tokenizer with

-encounter later: an end-of-sequence special tokens with id 2
+encounter later: an end-of-sequence special tokens with id 2, and an

 as.character(tokenizer$id_to_string(0L))